SkelleyBelly/carbonite/content/blog/next- child-components-static-props/index.md

 If you then go back and see the first code snippet in this article, you will see that when this `related-stories.js` is rendered the second time it will have found all the data tags needed within the “RelatedStoriesContext”.

-We then aggregate all the results, refining them into one de-duped array of in this case blog content articles sorted by “relevance score”.
-We can then use the following component to render them accordingly:
+We then aggregate all the results, refining them into one de-duped array of, in this case, blog content articles sorted by “relevance score”.
+We can then use the following component to render them.
+We are just showing the three with the highest relevance.

 ```js
 // components/RelatedBlogs.js